Church of the Gesù, Quezon City: Distinctive features

 Inside the Church's western entrance is a semicircle of stained glass depicting the Stations of the Cross.
 At the center of the semicircle is the church's holy water font.
-It is placed on a hole on the floor with rim surrounded by the rays of the Jesuits' seal.
+It is placed on a hole on the floor with a rim surrounded by the rays of the Jesuits' seal.
 The stoup itself is an upright brownstone, with a depression on top acting as the basin and the outlet for the water covered with a clay plate with the Jesuit seal.
-The water circulates over the sides the basin, therefore the water is not stagnant and does not contain any debris, unlike other water font.
+The water circulates over the sides of the basin, therefore the water is not stagnant and does not contain any debris.

 The altar is supported by a slab of adobe rock, believed to be in abundant supply underneath the Loyola Heights campus.
-The huge crucifix above the main altar is unusual depicting Jesus still alive looking up to God, contrary to many crucifixes that depict Jesus already dead, his head bowed down.
+The huge crucifix above the main altar is unusual, depicting Jesus still alive, looking up, contrary to many crucifixes that depict Jesus already dead, his head bowed down.